LTER-LIFE/FDFDT-Manual/00-preface-part2.Rmd

 -   students who collect data for their thesis or internship and want to make their data reusable for others after their project is finished

--   institutions and organisations that want to provide their employees with some practical guidance on how to increase their data maturity
+-   institutions and organisations that want to provide their employees with some practical guidance on how to increase the understandability and reuse of their data

 -   data stewards and managers who want to assist their colleagues in improving their research data management